(Disclosure: Some of the links below may be affiliate links)

 Variations of the hypothesis

 In economic literature, you are likely to find three different forms of the Efficient Market Hypothesis.
 You do not have to worry too much about these forms.
-These are details.
+These are small details.
 But I will include them here for completeness.

 With the weak form, stock prices reflect all past available information.
 And stock prices are completely independent of past prices.
 With this form, fundamental analysis can work in the short-term.
 But any technical analysis will not work.